hbkworld/open-api-tutorials/tutorials/streaming_interpretation.md

 ![Typical output from running the code sample](../images/streaming_interpretation.gif)

-The code also displays a plot of processed data, showing time- and frequency domain contents from each channel:
+The code also displays a plot of processed data, showing time- and frequency-domain contents from each channel:

 ![Typical output from running the code sample](../images/streaming_interpretation_plot.png)